openshift/oadp-operator/docs/design/plugin-registry.md

 ### Implementation Details/Notes/Constraints [optional]

-The logs relating to registry will be mixed into velero pod logs
+The logs relating to registry will be mixed into velero container logs.
+It is possbile to set log level.
+Could be done by setting `REGISTRY_LOG_LEVEL` environment variable on the velero container, or by discovering velero log level from velero container itself.

 ### Security, Risks, and Mitigations